salesforce/refocus-collector/README.md

   Options:

-    -n, --name     specify the name of the collector -h, --help     output usage information
+    -n, --collectorName     specify the name of the collector -h, --help     output usage information
     -V, --version  output the version number